 Healthy and nourishing food was the only alpha and omega of rural economy. —Mahatma Gandhi

 There are several varieties of chickpeas (also called gram, Bengal gram, garbanzo or as they are called in Hindi, chana dal).
-The photo above shows two types: the larger, beige-coloured kabuli chickpeas and the smaller desi chickpeas, as they are whole, as well as, split and skinned.
-When it comes to roasting them, many of us think of the kabuli type, but did you know that split desi chickpeas also work well?In fact, in rural Gujarat, where my parents (and the great Gandhi) grew up, a mix of dry roasted desi chickpeas and peanuts was one of the most popular snacks.
+The photo above shows three types: the larger, beige-coloured kabuli chickpeas and the smaller desi chickpeas, as they are whole, as well as, split and skinned.
+When it comes to roasting chickpeas, many of us think of the kabuli type, but did you know that split desi chickpeas also work well?In fact, in rural Gujarat, where my parents (and the great Gandhi) grew up, a mix of dry roasted desi chickpeas and peanuts was one of the most popular snacks.
 My parents would recall trading in a few paise for a fistful or two of this nutritious snack, freshly roasted and packaged up in newsprint before their eyes, at any of the local street vendors on their way to or from school.
 Present day, in our household, roasted chickpeas, also make for a great school snack.
 My method for roasting desi chickpeas is the same as for kabuli chickpeas shown here in an earlier post.
 I start off with the dried legume, soak them overnight, cook them the next day in the microwave, and then finally roast them in the oven.
 For flavouring, I often just use salt, but your taste buds’ desire is your only limitation here.

 Roasted Split Desi Chickpeas

 - 400 g (about 2 cups) dried split desi chickpeas